PecanProject/pecan/DEV-INTRO.md

 ### modules (R packages)

-Contains packages that eitehr do analysis, or download and convert different data products.
+Contains packages that either do analysis, or download and convert different data products.

 ### web (PHP + javascript)